Board of Equalization

 Property taxes are primarily based on a property's assessed value as determined by the County Assessor.
-If you disagree with the value established by the Assessor, you can appeal that value to the Assessment Appeals Board.
+If you disagree with the value established by the Assessor, you can appeal that value to the Board of Equalization.

 **Please Note: You are urged to discuss the basis of your assessment with the Assessor's Office prior to your appeal.
 Many times, the matter can be worked out with the Assessor's Office.
 However, such contact does NOT protect your right to an appeal should the matter not be settled.
 In order to protect that right, you MUST file an Assessment Appeal Application by the final filing date.